 The project witnessed the start of construction in September 2011 and was commissioned in February 2015.

 It is capable of generating enough clean energy to serve around 160,000 California homes and displaces 300,000mt of carbon dioxide emissions annually.
 It is expected to support the state in achieving 33% of power from renewable resources by 2020.

-Pacific Gas & Electric (PG&E) Company purchases the power generated in the first phase while Southern California Edison purchases the power generated in the second phase, under two separate long-term power purchase agreements (PPA).
+Pacific Gas & Electric (PG&E) purchases the power generated in the first phase while Southern California Edison purchases the power generated in the second phase, under two separate long-term power purchase agreements (PPA).

 The transmission infrastructure is built across 230 acres and the new Red Bluff substation is built on a 90-acre site.
 The substation is owned and operated by Southern California Edison.

-The solar farm employs approximately 8.8 million cadmium telluride thin-film photovoltaic (PV) modules.
+The solar farm employs approximately 8.8 million cadmium telluride thin-film PV modules.
 The PV modules are installed at less than 6ft in height above the ground, causing low visual impact.
 The project uses around 70,000t of American steel.

 The solar farm project was developed in two phases.
-The first phase has an installed capacity of 300MW and the second phase is of 250MW, adding up to a total generating capacity of 550MW.
+The first phase has an installed capacity of 300MW, while the second phase has 250MW, adding up to a total generating capacity of 550MW.

 The project got final approval from the Department of Interior Secretary Ken Salazar in August 2011 and construction was started immediately.

 First Solar was awarded an engineering, procurement and construction (EPC) contract for the construction of the Desert Sunlight solar project.

-Under the EPC contract, First Solar provided the thin-film photovoltaic (PV) modules and EPC services.
+Under the EPC contract, First Solar provided the thin-film PV modules and EPC services.
 The company will operate and maintain the solar farm for 25 years under a separate agreement.

 First Solar manufactured the PV modules at its Mesa facility.
-The overall contract execution required approximately 440 construction workers on an average.
+The overall contract execution required approximately 440 construction workers.